yykun-pixel/SCMG-FND/README.md

 ## Acknowledgements

-- This research was funded by National Natural Science Foundation of China, grant number U24B20147
 - We thank the anonymous reviewers for their valuable comments and suggestions
 - The FakeSV dataset creators for providing the benchmark dataset